mr3862/edav_comparative_mosaic/comparative_study.md

 ![](comparative_study_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

 **shade:**
-logical specifying whether gp should be used or not (see gp).
+Logical specifying whether gp should be used or not (see gp).
 If TRUE and expected is unspecified, a default model is fitted: if condvars (see strucplot) is specified, a corresponding conditional independence model, and else the total independence model.